 last week I did some delate indoor wiring and Winter pruning.
-Late because of having to look for and buy new furniture for the living room and when that was finally don having to paint it twice!
-And indoor because it has been snowing like crazy here for the last couple of days!
-I just got in covered with snow because I had to remove the piled up snow from the birds netting that covers my small garden!
-It started sagging under the all the weight and I had to remove it by pushing the net upwards with broom…so needles to say that most of the snow ended up in my naked neck BBRRRR!!!
+Late because of having to look for and buy new furniture for the living room and when that was finally done having to paint it twice!
+And indoors because it has been snowing like crazy here for the last couple of days!
+I just got in covered with snow because I had to remove the piled-up snow from the bird’s netting that covers my small garden!
+It started sagging under all the weight and I had to remove it by pushing the net upwards with a broom…so needless to say that most of the snow ended up in my naked neck BBRRRR!!!
 But first, some pictures that I made of some deadwood and Jin work that I did on my big Prunus mahaleb Yamadori the sunny day before the snow started to fall.

 Below: The long old natural Jin is shortened.